nepral/pcat/README.md

       -ef, --effect             this option for write text in termainal write animate.
       -et, --effect-time FLOAT  select spead for write.
+      -rb, --byte               read file with byte
-      -v, --version             Show the version and exit.
+      -no, --strip TEXT         Strip Word or characters -v, --version             Show the version and exit.
       -h, --help                Show this message and exit.